 There are 30 sites in France that are of such importance that UNESCO has designated them as World Heritage Sites.

-Covering a wide range of sites and places, they all share one common feature: they offer something beyond the ordinary.
+Covering a wide range of sites and places, they all share one common feature: the offer something beyond the ordinary.

-Most of the French heritage sites are covered in more detail this guide, see the list and map below to see if there are any to visit near your planned destination in France
+Most of the French heritage sites are covered in more detail this guide, see the list below to see if there are any to visit near your planned destination in France

 The 'towns and villages in bloom' award (ville fleurie) is given to French places that make a special effort to create a pleasant natural environment for both residents and visitors by focussing on plants, flowers and open areas within the town.